Contractor vs Employee

 Key characteristics:

-• Employer controls how work is done
+• Employer controls work process

 • Set schedule by employer

-• Employer provides tools and equipment
+• Employer provides tools/workspace

 • Typically works for one employer

-• Employer withholds taxes
+• Employer withholds all taxes

-• May receive benefits
+• May receive benefits (health, PTO)

 Classification Factors